Vincamine/PipelineRunner/dev-docs/design/Detail_Design/1_3_1_Git_Repo_Detection_RunCommand_in_CLI.md

 ## **6. Conclusion**
 This document outlines how the CLI determines whether the current directory is a valid Git repository, fetches default values for missing parameters, and ensures that CI/CD configuration files exist in the `.pipelines/` directory.
 Additionally, it defines the full execution flow for running a pipeline, ensuring correctness and efficiency.

-Would you like any refinements or additional functionality? 🚀